apache/cordova-docs/docs/en/edge/cordova/media/capture/CaptureError.md

 Constants
 ---------

-- CaptureError.`CAPTURE_INTERNAL_ERR`: Camera or microphone failed to capture image or sound.
+- `CaptureError.CAPTURE_INTERNAL_ERR`: The camera or microphone failed to capture image or sound.
-- CaptureError.`CAPTURE_APPLICATION_BUSY`: Camera application or audio capture application is currently serving other capture request.
+- `CaptureError.CAPTURE_APPLICATION_BUSY`: The camera or audio capture application is currently serving another capture request.
-- CaptureError.`CAPTURE_INVALID_ARGUMENT`: Invalid use of the API (e.g. limit parameter has value less than one).
+- `CaptureError.CAPTURE_INVALID_ARGUMENT`: Invalid use of the API (e.g. the value of `limit` is less than one).
-- CaptureError.`CAPTURE_NO_MEDIA_FILES`: User exited camera application or audio capture application before capturing anything.
+- `CaptureError.CAPTURE_NO_MEDIA_FILES`: The user exits the camera or audio capture application before capturing anything.
-- CaptureError.`CAPTURE_NOT_SUPPORTED`: The requested capture operation is not supported.
+- `CaptureError.CAPTURE_NOT_SUPPORTED`: The requested capture operation is not supported.